The Role of Explainability in Assuring Safety of Machine Learning in Healthcare

+The primary contributions of this paper are as follows.
+First, we developed a new conceptual model, a spider diagram, which gives a heuristic view of safety and shows how safety, as a cross-cutting concern, relates to other aspects of an ML-based system, including the role of explainability.
+Then we show how to assure safety by meeting relevant regulatory requirements, especially from the FDA.
+In particular, we show how XAI methods can be integrated into the different phases of model development and what types of XAI methods best provide safety evidence to meet the regulatory requirements.
+Finally, we present a concrete case study to illustrate the use of XAI methods in supporting a safety case for ML systems.

 The rest of the paper is structured as follows.
-Section \ref{background} amplifies on some of the concepts set out above and identifies relevant related work.
-Section \ref{Expl in LCM} outlines the potential role of explainable AI methods in the ML life-cycle.
-These possibilities are then illustrated in Section \ref{example} using an example of weaning patients from mechanical ventilation.
+Section \ref{background} identifies relevant related work.
+Section \ref{Expl in LCM} outlines the potential role of XAI methods in the ML life-cycle.
+These possibilities are then investigated in Section \ref{example} using an example of weaning patients from mechanical ventilation.
 This is followed by a discussion and conclusions in Sections \ref{discussion} and \ref{conclusions}, respectively.